harshasalim/harshasalim.github.io/public/content/tech/Alchemy L&D Sessions.md

         For edge compute (in cloudflare), we do the following logic:

         1. route to regions based on cloudflare computed locality (e.g. Country codes)
-        2. retry requests if the origin (aka alchemy infra) responded with a 5xx HTTP Code, to a third party (3P) provider, like dRPC
+        2. retry requests if the origin responded with a 5xx HTTP Code, to a third party (3P) provider, like dRPC
-        3. we parse the request, look at the method, and if its one of the static response methods from evm spec (e.g. eth_chainId), we respond directly
+        3. parse the request, look at the method, and if its one of the static response methods from evm spec, respond directly
     - regional routing is decided by Cloudflare - which region to go to
     - additional features - firewall rules, automatic DDOS, block IPs
     - another feature - forwarding